jbrot/Paper-IO/README.md

 As of right now, we are usng the Qt Library for networking and graphics; it is either licensed under GPL or LGPL (to be determined).

 I have just added the Freshman.ttf font for the client.
 It is from http://fontspace.com/william-boyd/freshman and is in the public domain.

+I have added the DejaVu fonts.
+They are under their own free license.

+I have added the Adafruit\_GFX library for rendering to the arduino buffer.
+It is BSD licensed.
+Furthermore, an excerpt of the RGBMatrixPanel library is used (also BSD Licensed).